On regions of mixed unitarity for semigroups of unital quantum channels: Semigroups of mixed Weyl-unitary channels and Schur channels

+In this Section we study some special classes of channels which are of interest in quantum infomration theory.
 A mixed unitary channel is a convex combination of maps of the form $\mathrm{Ad}_{U}$, where $U$ can be arbitrary unitary.
 Let $\msc{S}$ be a subset of the group of all $d\times d$ unitaries $\mbb{U}(d)$.
 One can ask, What are all the channels that can be written as convex combinations of maps $\mathrm{Ad}_{U}$, where $U\in\msc{S}$?
 In this context we recall the notion of Weyl unitaries.

 Let $\mathbb {Z}_d=\{0, 1, \ldots , d-1\}$ be the cyclic group of order $d$, and let $\xi =e^{\frac{2\pi i}{d}}$ be the primitive $d$-th root of unity.
 We consider the Hilbert space $\mathbb{C}^d$ with orthonormal basis indexed by $\mathbb{Z}_d$: $\{e_j: 0\leq j \leq (d-1)\}$.
 For every $a,b\in\mbb{Z}_d$, define the unitary operators, $U,V$, and $W_{a, b}$ on $\mbb{C}^d$ as follows: